paulojamero/mdmsystem/README.md

 # mdmsystem

 # wip01_reservation_login 02/21/2021
+TODO: applicant 1 or 0.
+0 means account is disabled/remove
-    Logging in using reference number then viewing the details. - OK Deleted applciation_login.php
+    Logging in using reference number then viewing the details. application_details.php not accessible when not logged in by unsetting sessions Deleted applciation_login.php
 ####